ANTsX/ANTsR/README.md

 * type the "access url" address into a browser to run rstudio with antsr. it should be something like `http://192.168.99.100:32989/`

+* you can also add your home folders to the container instance by adjusting the "volumes" option under the settings tab.  then you can access local data.

 ## Usage
 Load the package:
 ```